 S-CORP

 An S-corp is a particular kind of corporation (as opposed to a C-corp) that may work for certain film production enterprises.
-In order to become an S-corp, you must file Articles of Incorporation with the state in which you are incorporating, and pay appropriate fees.
+To become an S-corp, you must file Articles of Incorporation with the state in which you are incorporating, and pay appropriate fees.
 There are also often ongoing fees and taxes imposed by the state on S-corps.
 Advantages include avoiding double taxation (owners can report profits and losses on individual tax returns), investment opportunities through the sale of stock, and limited liability protection.
 However, it is important to remember that, if you form an LLC, you can choose to elect to have the LLC taxed as an S-corp by the IRS.
 Therefore, there are only certain cases in which the advantages of creating an S-corp instead of an LLC outweigh its financial and bureaucratic burdens.

 LEGAL COUNSEL THROUGH FORMATION OF FILM COMPANY